-Audit, this committee meets three times a year to consider the Trusts consolidated financial statements, the audit of the statements, the internal scrutiny review and review and financial policies.
-Attendance at the meetings in the period between September 2019 and August 2020 was as follows:
+The Audit committee ordinarily met twice a year but in line with changes in the Academies handbook it now meets three times with the additional focus of risk.
+This will continue going forward with the amalgamation with the Finance Committee.
+The Committee considers the Trusts consolidated financial statements, the audit of the statements, the work of internal scrutiny and review of financial policies.
+Attendance at the meetings in the period between September 2020 and August 2021 was as follows:

-Director Meetings attended Out of a possible
+Trustee Meetings attended Out of a possible

-Ms J Sullivan 1 1
+Ms J Sullivan 2 2

-Mr B Hastie 1 1
+Mr B Hastie 3 3

-Mr G Prebble (Chair) 1 1
+Mr G Prebble (Chair) 3 3

-Mrs W Tomes (CEO) 1 1
+Ms C Turpin (CEO) 3 3